The Areopagus Hill in Athens Greece

 • Kolonaki is an upscale neighborhood known for its high-end boutiques, art galleries, and gourmet restaurants.

 • Exarchia is a unique and energetic quarter in Athens, known for its alternative culture, political activism, and bohemian atmosphere.
 It is often described as the city’s “anarchist quarter.”
-The exceptional National Archaeological Museum is in the area.

 • Hotels near the Athens Airport.